IBM/ibm-cloud-reference-architectures/110-ibm-fs-edge-vpc/terraform/docs/ibm-vpn-server.md

 This module will:

 - Download necessary CLI dependencies (`jq`)
+- Create a group in a secrets manager instance
-- Create a server and a client certificate and import them into a certificate manager instance
+- Create a server and a client certificate and import them into the secrets manager group
 - Update the ACL for the VPC subnet to allow for VPN ingress & egress
 - Create a security group and security group rules for the VPN server instance
 - Provision a VPN server
-- Download a VPNC Client profile and inject the client certificate so it is ready for use with an OpenVPN client
+- Download a VPN Client profile and inject the client certificate so it is ready for use with an OpenVPN client

 ## Software dependencies